Shared device setup

 Before you begin configuring devices with this method, please complete the following steps:

 - During configuration, the device-specific account is loaded onto the device as the "primary account."
 After configuration, you can add up to five "secondary accounts" to each device which are the student accounts.
 Both types of accounts are required to complete shared device setup.
+Each device must use a unique primary account, the same account cannot be used across multiple tablets.

 In the Google Apps Admin console, create a generic account to identify each device that you configure.
 If you want to set up 30 tablets, create 30 accounts.
 We recommend that these accounts are added to a different organizational unit from your student accounts.